Poynings

 The village is located on the north side of the South Downs near Devil's Dyke, five miles (8 km) north-west of Brighton.
-The civil parish covers an area of 665.5 ha and has a population of 287 (2001 census), including Newtimber and increasing to 432 at the 2011 Census.
-The area was known as “Puningas” in 960AD.
+The civil parish covers an area of 665.5 ha and had a population of 287 at the 2001 census, including Newtimber, increasing to 432 at the 2011 census.
+The area was known as "Puningas" in 960 AD.
 Some have suggested the name came from "sons of Puna" or "people of Puna", Puna being the nickname of a hammer-wielding Saxon leader.
-Others have suggested it means, “The people of the pond”.
+Others have suggested it means "the people of the pond".

 The downland scarp, which includes the Fulking and Perching bostals (paths), is part of the Beeding Hill to Newtimber Hill designated Site of Special Scientific Interest.

 Listed Buildings and Scheduled Monuments

 Poynings civil parish contains ten listed buildings.
 Of these, one is Grade I and the remaining nine are Grade II.
 The parish contains four scheduled monuments.